IBM Hints at Triple Redundancy in Power6

 See how vague statements only lead to more speculation?
 And IT vendors know this.
 But they just can't stop being vague because they like the sport of telling people they guessed wrong and the anticipation it builds for a future product.
 And, the IT analyst and press communities and some of the IT shops that end up buying this gear all like the speculation, too--no doubt about that.

 Since last fall, IBM has been wanting people to guess about what is inside the Power6 chip, which will ship in 2007, and because the only way to keep the guessing game going is to give out a few clues, it did this a few times.
-Soltis gave out a few more clues to the Power6 this week.
+Soltis gave out a few more clues to the Power6 last week.

 Here's what we knew about Power6 up until now.
 Last fall, Vijay Lund, vice president of server and storage development at IBM's Systems and Technology Group, said that the Power6 chip would have approximately 750 million transistors, would be implemented in 65 nanometer technology, and would use a new kind of chip interconnect called "C4," which at least to my eye is very similar to the socket 1237 interconnect that AMD has created for the future "Rev F" Opteron processors due later this year.
 Lund said last fall that the Power6 chip would come to market in 2007 and hinted that many system functions were going to be incorporated into the Power6 chip--things that might have otherwise ended up in custom ASICs on the systems or inside low-level microcode.
 At that time, IBM would not say how many cores were in the Power6 chip, but with the Power5 chip having 276 million transistors that comprised two Power cores, each with dual floating point units and simultaneous multithreading and L1 caches, as well as a shared L2 cache (1.9 MB) and on-chip memory controllers, the Power6 could easily hold a lot more cores with around 750 million transistors.